awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

 ## Step 3: Query Data<a name="step-3-query-data"></a>

-Now that you have the `cloudfront_logs` table created in Athena based on the data in Amazon S3, you can run queries on the table and see the results in Athena\.
+Now that you have the `cloudfront_logs` table created in Athena based on the data in Amazon S3, you can run SQL queries on the table and see the results in Athena\.
+For more information about using SQL in Athena, see [SQL Reference for Amazon Athena](ddl-sql-reference.md)\.

 **To run a query**